SaurabBUTS/ISDM-Group-1-Tut-07/SCRUM.md

 <div style="text-align: justify">
 The Agile Alliance (n.d.) defines a Sprint as "a timebox of one month or less during which the team produces a potentially shippable product Increment."
 Sprints are short development events where a subset of The User Stories are implemented by the team.
 These User Stories are represented in a board called The Sprint Backlog (more on this later) and as mentioned the ultimate aim of every Sprint is to create an increment of the final product that is usable as it is.
 This aim of Sprints is another point that gives strong agility to Scrum Methodology since such configuration enables early testing and continuous improvement during the development process.
 Traditionally, Sprints start with a team meeting called The Sprint Planning where the team discusses the contents of the Sprint Backlog.
 A Sprint ends with a Sprint Review and a Sprint Retrospective following The Review.
 A Sprint Review is a meeting with all the team, including the stakeholders, where product achieved at the end of Sprint is presented to The Product Owner and the stakeholders.
 Whereas a Sprint Retrospective is a meeting where the team does the critique of the Sprint.
 This will be explained in more detail below.
 </p>
-The group utilised Sprints by dividing the User Stories created between 3 different Sprints.
-Working in Sprints also enabled the group to conduct regular meetings and keeping each other updated of the individual process of each member.
-Lastly, they were another useful tool for the time management of the group since they collectively enabled a time estimation for the whole product.
+The group divided User Stories between 3 different Sprints.
+Working in Sprints enabled the group to conduct regular meetings and keeping each other updated of the individual process of each member.
+Lastly, they were another useful tool for the time management since they collectively enabled a time estimation for the whole product.
 </div>

 ## Sprint Backlogs